SENSUIKAN!

 8 May 1942:

-SBD dive-bombers from the YORKTOWN and the LEXINGTON damage Vice Admiral (Admiral, posthumously) Takagi Takeo's (former CO of MUTSU) carrier SHOKAKU and force her retirement.
-The ZUIKAKU's air group suffers heavy losses.
-Japanese carrier bombers and attack planes attack Task Force 17 and damage the YORKTOWN and the LEXINGTON.
-The LEXINGTON is further damaged when gasoline vapors ignite and trigger massive explosions.
-The LEXINGTON has to be abandoned and later is scuttled by the destroyer PHELPS (DD-360), but the Battle of the Coral Sea halts the Japanese thrust toward Port Moresby and they are forced to cancel Operation MO.
+SBD dive-bombers from YORKTOWN and LEXINGTON damage Vice Admiral (Admiral, posthumously) Takagi Takeo's (former CO of MUTSU) carrier SHOKAKU and force her retirement.
+ZUIKAKU's air group suffers heavy losses.
+Japanese carrier bombers and attack planes attack Task Force 17 and damage YORKTOWN and LEXINGTON.
+LEXINGTON is further damaged when gasoline vapors ignite and trigger massive explosions.
+LEXINGTON has to be abandoned and later is scuttled by destroyer PHELPS (DD-360), but the Battle of the Coral Sea halts the Japanese thrust toward Port Moresby and they are forced to cancel Operation MO.

 14 May 1942: